World War 2 (WWII)

-Visit to the 1940s sitting room (children are given an opportunity to learn about life for children during the war, listen to Chamberlain’s famous speech and see the incendiary bomb found in the gardens at Weston and see a Red Cross apron worn at Weston during the war!)
+Visit to the 1940s sitting room (children are given an opportunity to learn about life for children during the war, listen to Chamberlain’s famous speech and see a Red Cross apron worn at Weston during the war!)

 Try out our ’Morrison Shelter’ with their friends and learn about its use.